Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

 Consider $r \in \fg \otimes \fg$ given by $r=\sum_{1\leq i \leq n} a_i\otimes b_i$, and define a~linear map $R:\fg^*\rightarrow \fg$ by setting

+In the sequel, we will write the properties of the $r$-matrix $r$ in terms of the linear map $R$ (called and $R$-matrix).

-\sssbegin[(Technical)]{Proposition}[Technical] Let $\fg$ be a~Lie superalgebra in characteristic $2$, and let $R$ be the map \eqref{defR} defined by means of $r\in \fg\otimes \fg$.
+\begin{mProposition}[Technical] Let $\fg$ be a~Lie superalgebra in characteristic $2$, and let $R$ be the map \eqref{defR} defined by means of $r\in \fg\otimes \fg$.
 Then, $r$ is an even and symmetric classical $r$-matrix if and only if $R$ is even and satisfies the following two conditions:\\

 \textup{(}i\textup{)} $\langle f, R(h)\rangle = \langle h, R(f)\rangle \quad \text{for all $f,h\in \fg^*$};$ \\

 \textup{(}ii\textup{)} $\langle f, [R(h), R(l)]_\fg\rangle + \langle l, [R(f), R(h)]_\fg\rangle + \langle h, [R(l), R(f)]_\fg\rangle=0 \quad \text{for all $f,h,l\in \fg^*$.}$